 speaker

 Ted Goldthorpe

-Chief Executive Officer, President and Director
+Chief Executive Officer, President and Director of Logan Ridge Finance Corporation

-Thanks everyone for joining us today.
+Thanks, everyone, for joining us today.
 We'll continue to provide our shareholders with updates about the proposed merger with Portman Ridge as those become available.
-As always, please reach out to us with any questions which we're happy to discuss.
+As always, please reach out to us with any questions, which we're happy to discuss.
 We look forward to speaking to you guys again soon.
 Thank you.

+speaker